gro-ove/actools/README.md

 # Build notes

- - For now, please, ignore AcTools.NeuralTyres library, it’s so much WIP I’m not even sure I’ll keep it.
-Feel free to remove it from solution to clean things up.

- - I recommend to switch to x86 (or, if you need, x64) platform.
-As far as I can see, most libraries (such as SlimDX, Magick.NET or CefSharp) won’t work with AnyCPU.
+ - For now, only x86 platform is supported.
+Project can be built in x64, but won’t work.
+I think it should be fixable, all referenced libraries have both x86 and x64 version.
+Going to solve it later.

+ - If you need a support for new Windows 8, 8.1 and 10 notifications, make sure [this path](https://github.com/gro-ove/actools/blob/master/FirstFloor.ModernUI/FirstFloor.ModernUI.csproj#L91) is correct.
+If it’s not, or you don’t have that library, no problem, dependant piece of code will be disabled, and fallback notifications will be used.

+ - I use a couple of small tools (they are closer to like shell scripts, to be honest) to increment version number and auto-build T4 templates automatically, but those scripts are disabled by default unless you have `ACTOOLS_BUILD_SCRIPTS=On` environment variable set.
+So… Don’t set it.

  - You might need to install DirectX SDK to rebuild [AcTools.Render/Shaders/Shaders.tt](https://github.com/gro-ove/actools/blob/master/AcTools.Render/Shaders/Shaders.tt).
 But, just in case, built *Shaders.cs* and *Shaders.resources* are already included.
+Also, it takes quite a long time to rebuild those shaders, up to 5–10 minutes on my PC.

- - Please, feel free to [contact me](https://trello.com/c/w5xT6ssZ/49-contacts) anytime.
-I don’t have any experience it open-source, there might be some things I forgot to mention.
+ - Feel free to [contact me](https://trello.com/c/w5xT6ssZ/49-contacts) anytime.
+I don’t have any experience with open-source projects, but I’d be glad to learn.